7 Technical Sales Engineer Training Topics that Drive Better Business Results

 While the technical sales engineer training topics mentioned earlier will enable you to get the maximum results from your SEs in the short term.
 You also want to retain the talent in which you have invested in developing over the long run.

-To get your sales engineers excited about helping you get results, let them know you’ve got their best interest at heart and develop multiple career paths that enable different type of SEs to grow professionally.
+To get your sales engineers excited about helping you get results, let them know you’ve got their best interest at heart and develop multiple career paths that enable different types of SEs to grow professionally.

 “Some people want to manage teams, others want to be individual contributors, subject matter experts – and they both need to see how they can advance, get promoted, take on more responsibilities.
 Make sure there’s a career path, so they can be a senior principal or become a manager or director or senior director,” Michaels said.